DominicSicilian/college_football_rankings/README.md

 # SOR

-The first step of SOR is to protect against the self-perpetuating nature of SOR.
+The first step of SOR is to protect against the self-perpetuating nature of traditional SOR and SOR-like metrics.
 This is done by using conference standings and ranking each conference among the other conferences to give an estimated level of strength to each team.
 A conference's rank is determined based on the total **non-conference** wins and losses of all teams in that conference, which gives that conference's total record vs. other conferences.

 One caveat that is somewhat subjective is that all Power-5 (P5) conferences are ranked above all non-P5 conferences, regardless of W-L. So, effectively the top 5 is determined by the non-conference W-L of the P5 conferences, and the remainder of the rankings (6 and beyond) are determined by the non-conference W-L of the other conferences.
 FBS Independents are considered here as a single non-P5 conference.
 The strength of a conference is then described on a scale from 0-1 (with **1** being the **strongest**) with equal intervals between conferences.